Investigate changes in Git repository

-If you need to review all changes made to a specific file, and identify what exactly was modified in each revision, do the following:
+You can review all changes made to a specific file, and find what exactly was modified in each revision.

-Review the differences between the local and a committed version
+Review the differences between the local and a committed file version

-If you need to check how a committed file revision is different from its local version, do the following:
+You can check how a committed file revision is different from its local version:

-- Open the Version Control tool window (N/A) and switch to the Log tab.
+Open the Git tool window ⌥ 9 and switch to the Log tab.

-- Select the commit you are interested in, and in the right pane select the file in question.
+Select the commit you are interested in, and in the right pane select the file.

 Review how changes were merged

-In the Log view, select the merge commit you are interested in:
+In the Log tab of the Git tool window ⌥ 9, select the merge commit you are interested in.

-- If no conflicts were detected and resolved during the merge, AppCode will display the corresponding message in the Changed Files pane, and will suggest you to review changes originating from both parents:
+If no conflicts were detected and resolved during the merge, AppCode will display the corresponding message in the Changed Files pane and suggest reviewing changes that originate from both parents:

-Select the required file and Show Diff icon on the toolbar or press ⌘D. The Differences Viewer will show a three-panel diff allowing you to compare the current version with each of its parents, and see how exactly conflicts were resolved.
+Select the required file and click the Show Diff icon on the toolbar or press ⌃ D. The Differences Viewer will show a three-panel diff allowing you to compare the current version with each of its parents, and see how exactly conflicts were resolved.

 Annotations for lines modified in the current revision, are marked with bold type and an asterisk.

 By default, different authors are highlighted with different colors (see Configure the amount of information shown in annotations).